 Of all the revolutions and evolutions being called for in the noisy narrative surrounding modern education, the notion of reimagining school is one that resonates with many.
 The daunting prospect of rethinking what schools should be, what learning could be, and what learners might be is a compelling one.
 It’s an ambition that sits well within a contemporary context in which many talented teachers and school systems are already engaging in this work.
-Yet these pockets of progress are set against a broader backdrop of rapid social change and inequality, underfunding in public education, a backlash against progressive initiatives, and an often disillusioned teaching profession in many regions.
+Yet these pockets of progress are set against a broader backdrop of rapid social change and inequality, underfunding in public education, a backlash against progressive initiatives, and an often disillusioned teaching profession.
 At the same time, the ‘school is broken’ mantra is, itself, badly broken.
 A narrative that embraces the power of the imagination offers a constructive opportunity to rethink conventional schooling.
 If we really threw off the systemic shackles, if we consistently – and as a priority – honoured the profession of teaching with integrity, the enterprise of learning with humanity, what could school be?
 And, if we have a sense of what it should be, then what is preventing it from happening?

 There continues to be considerable frustration expressed at what we intuitively know schools can be and what they continue to be.
 Richardson has articulated this dichotomy succinctly: “Why does there continue to be such a large gap between what we know and believe about learning and what we actually do in classrooms?
 Why do we continue to make it about grades rather than learning?
 Why, in our curriculum, do we ignore so many of the complexities that our kids will have to face in the modern world?”
 In part, we know that the answers to these questions reside with government agencies, school leaders, parents, teachers, and even students themselves who find reflexive comfort in the security of the known, of what they intuit school should look like, of the assessment of success in safe, traditional ways, and – ultimately – of the organization of learning around metrics of compliant accountability.
 So, what might the reimagined school look like?